Lipen/discrete-math-course/typst/hw3.typ

 #block(sticky: true)[*Part (d): BDD Operations*]

+Using the ROBDDs for $f_1$ and $f_3$ from Part (b):

-+ Construct ROBDD for $f_1 and f_3$ (from Part b) using natural ordering.
++ Construct the ROBDD for $f_1 and f_3$ using the _apply algorithm_.
-+ Describe the _apply algorithm_: how to combine two ROBDDs without enumerating truth tables.
+  Describe how this algorithm combines two ROBDDs without enumerating truth tables.
-+ Compare the resulting BDD size to the sum of individual sizes.
++ Draw the resulting ROBDD and count its nodes.
+Compare to the sum of individual ROBDD sizes.
-+ What is the worst case for BDD size when combining two functions?
++ What is the worst-case size for the resulting BDD when combining two ROBDDs?

 == Problem 10: Reed–Muller Codes